aholbreich/docker-ghost/README.md

 **Attention:**  Restore script for volume based data keeping is not provied yet.
 Make sure you know what to do.

 For the host based solution just extract backup file content to volume location on host.

-Please contactm if you have good ideas here.
+Please contact me if you have good ideas how to improve things here.

 ### Example docker-comose.yaml
 ```